carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 executes a ``catchret`` instruction, which is a terminator indicating where in the function control is returned to.
 A cleanup handler which reaches its end by normal execution executes a ``cleanupret`` instruction, which is a terminator indicating where the active exception will unwind to next.
-A catch or cleanup handler which is exited by another exception being raised during its execution will unwind through a ``catchendpad`` or ``cleanuupendpad`` (respectively).
-The ``catchendpad`` and ``cleanupendpad`` instructions are considered "exception handling pads" in the same sense that ``catchpad``, ``cleanuppad``, and ``terminatepad`` are.

 Each of these new EH pad instructions has a way to identify which action should be considered after this action.
-The ``catchpad`` and ``terminatepad`` instructions are terminators, and have a label operand considered to be an unwind destination analogous to the unwind destination of an invoke.
-The ``cleanuppad`` instruction is different from the other two in that it is not a terminator.
-The code inside a cleanuppad runs before transferring control to the next action, so the ``cleanupret`` and ``cleanupendpad`` instructions are the instructions that hold a label operand and unwind to the next EH pad.
-All of these "unwind edges" may refer to a basic block that contains an EH pad instruction, or they may simply unwind to the caller.
-Unwinding to the caller has roughly the same semantics as the ``resume`` instruction in the ``landingpad`` model.
+The ``catchswitch`` and ``terminatepad`` instructions are terminators, and have a unwind destination operand analogous to the unwind destination of an invoke.
+The ``cleanuppad`` instruction is not a terminator, so the unwind destination is stored on the ``cleanupret`` instruction instead.
+Successfully executing a catch handler should resume normal control flow, so neither ``catchpad`` nor ``catchret`` instructions can unwind.
+All of these "unwind edges" may refer to a basic block that contains an EH pad instruction, or they may unwind to the caller.
+Unwinding to the caller has roughly the same semantics as the ``resume`` instruction in the landingpad model.
 When inlining through an invoke, instructions that unwind to the caller are hooked up to unwind to the unwind destination of the call site.

 Putting things together, here is a hypothetical lowering of some C++ that uses all of the new IR instructions: